How to Budget for a Baby

 Looking at Your Current Expenses

 Some things won’t change at all, but there may be costs that will go down or go away after you have the baby.
-For example, the amount you spend on movies, dinners out, and travel might be reduced for a while.
+For example, the amount you spend on date nights, dinners out, and travel might be reduced for a while.

 If one parent decides to stop working, their wardrobe budget might drop.
 But you’ll also be adding plenty of expenses.
 And then there are some forgotten expenses, like maintenance for your home, yard and car, you’ll need to factor in.